apache/aurora/docs/getting-started/vagrant.md

 Troubleshooting
 ---------------

-Most of the vagrant related problems can be fixed by the following steps:
+Most of the Vagrant related problems can be fixed by the following steps:

 * Destroying the vagrant environment with `vagrant destroy`
 * Killing any orphaned VMs (see AURORA-499) with `virtualbox` UI or `VBoxManage` command line tool
 * Cleaning the repository of build artifacts and other intermediate output with `git clean -fdx`
 * Bringing up the vagrant environment with `vagrant up`

+If that still doesn't solve your problem, make sure to inspect the log files:

+* Scheduler: `/var/log/upstart/aurora-scheduler.log`
+* Observer: `/var/log/upstart/aurora-thermos-observer.log`
+* Mesos Master: `/var/log/mesos/mesos-master.INFO` (also see `.WARNING` and `.ERROR`)
+* Mesos Agent: `/var/log/mesos/mesos-slave.INFO` (also see `.WARNING` and `.ERROR`)